eHealthAfrica/gateway-manager/README.md

 ```

 #### `list_ccloud_acls`
-Lists ACLs of CCloud tenants, or of a single tenant referenced by name
+Lists ACLs of CCloud tenants, or of a single tenant referenced by name.

 ```bash
 list_ccloud_acls {*tenant}
 ```

 #### `list_ccloud_api_keys`
-Lists active APIKeys on the cluster.
-(Names only)
+Lists active APIKeys on the cluster (names only).

 ```bash
 list_ccloud_api_keys